Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 Further student engagement with Promethean

+As we look to the future of student engagement, it is clear that technology in education will be significant.
 Promethean gives schools and teachers the tools they need to drive meaningful, sustained student engagement in both hybrid and in-person learning environments.

-The Promethean Activpanel is designed to enable intuitive learning experiences with more opportunity for interactivity.
+The Promethean Activpanel is designed to enable intuitive learning experiences with more opportunities for interactivity.
 Every panel comes preloaded with a suite of premium teaching tools and student engagement features, including infinite canvas, screen capture, screen share, spinner, timer and more.
 We also offer ClassFlow, the award-winning, free lesson delivery software that allows teachers the ability to bring presentations, documents, image files, videos, and more into a single dynamic lesson.

 Ready to learn more?
 Schedule your free demo with a Promethean expert today!